golangconf/gophers-and-dragons/manual.md

 ## Hints

+* You're encouraged to write code in your preferred IDE/editor; web view is only for debugging and submitting
+* Run, pause and use "next turn" to get a debugger-like experience
 * Don't forget that you can use global vars, constants and types; almost anything you may want to use
 * You can use a `game.Creeps[<CreepType>]` to get arbitrary creep stats
 * You can use a `game.Cards[<CardType>]` to get arbitrary card stats
+* Retreating can be a valid choice in some situations
+* There are non-obvious approaches that may yield good results

 ## Controls